Auction of Post-War & Contemporary Art on November 15, 2017

-NEW YORK, NY -- On Wednesday, November 15, 2017 at 11am, Doyle will hold and auction of Post-War & Contemporary Art.
-The sale encompasses works by American, European, Latin American and Asian artists and spans artistic movements from Abstract Expressionism, Pop Art and Minimalism, through Fluxus and Mail Art, to Street Art.
+NEW YORK, NY -- On Wednesday, November 15, 2017, Doyle held an auction of Post-War & Contemporary Art.
+The sale encompassed works by American, European, Latin American and Asian artists and spans artistic movements from Abstract Expressionism, Pop Art and Minimalism, through Fluxus and Mail Art, to Street Art.

-One of Indonesia’s greatest Modernist painters, Affandi (1907-1990) employed an Expressionist style to depict the vividness he saw in the figures and everyday life of his culture, as reflected in an untitled 1969 work from a New York Estate (est. $100,000-150,000).
+One of Indonesia’s greatest Modernist painters, Affandi (1907-1990) employed an Expressionist style to depict the vividness he saw in the figures and everyday life of his culture, as reflected in an untitled 1969 work from a New York Estate that fetched $93,750.
 Affandi had an aversion to using brushes, and instead applied paint directly from its tube and smeared it across the canvas with his hand – a practice that required furious energy.

 We Invite You to Auction!

-Consignments are currently being accepted for the November 15 auction of Post-War & Contemporary Art.
+Consignments are currently being accepted for the Spring 2018 auction of Post-War & Contemporary Art.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
 For information, please call 212-427-4141, ext 249, or email paintings@Doyle.com